nishant8BITS/consult.airpair.com/README.md

 ### To register interest

-Please create a pull request and add your name to this readme if you'd like to get involved in this project
+Create a pull request and add your name to this readme if you'd like to get involved in this project

 - [Jonathon Kresner (jkresner)](https://github.com/jkresner)
 - [Anders D. Johnson (adjohnson916)](https://github.com/adjohnson916)